 Fibromyalgia

 Fibromyalgia is a chronic pain disorder that is expressed through pain in various parts of the body.
 Those affected may find that their skin, muscles or joints are painful.
-The things that help people with fibromyalgia differ greatly.
+The measures that help with fibromyalgia differ greatly from person to person.

 At a glance